nailfor/shazam-api/docs/Controllers/Access.md

-## Rules
+## Access

-You can specify rules for your controllers with
+You can specify access for your controllers with
 ```php

 namespace App\Http\Controllers\API;